 - Low refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C just turned into an old-school icebox.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and in essence 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C just turned into an old-school icebox.